techieguy007/zabbix_set_up/readme.md

-# `setting up zabbix server and remote agents using ansible`
+# `Setting up zabbix server and remote agents using ansible`